antronerds/r2-tutorials/docs/Differential_Expression.md

 Which test is suitable for a given dataset, depends on the normalization of selected dataset and on what kind of data the dataset is build of.
 Most expression sets are continuous and normally distributed data so the T-test is the most applicable.
 In case of a dataset which contains categorical data the Mann-whitney test is more suitable.

-A special remark for de **DESeq2 algorithm** is at place here.
+A special remark for the **DESeq2 algorithm** is at place here.
 This test is only available for RNAseq data that contains the un-normalised counts.
 Most of the datasets that have DESeq_rlog in the name, consist of two data parts.
 A normalised data part is available in case you want to use the T-test and a data part with the counts is available in case the DESeq2 algorithm is preferred.
 Note that the counts are only used for the test, the values depicted in the graphs etc. are always normalized data.
 Using the DESEq2 algorithm in case of RNAseq is often appreciated since this is a well established statistical test package dedicated to data such as RNAseq data.
 In the dataset selection grid box you can search for datasets which have **deseq2_rlog** or **deseq2_vst** as normalization procedure.
 Datasets with this annotation have three slots, rlog normalized data, deseq normalized data and a counts slot.
 This counts slot is used when you run the deseq2 algorithm on the fly for two group comparisons.